Music-Bot-for-Jitsi/Jimmi/README.md

 Caused by the [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/de/docs/Web/HTTP/CORS) restrictions you need a browser extension to load external YouTube videos into your session.

-:warning: Currently only Google Chrome and Chromium are supported
+:warning: Currently only Chromium based browsers are supported since Firefox does not yet support the Webmanifest V3.
+Google Chrome and Chromium have been tested, but browsers like Edge, Brave and Opera should also work.

 ## Installation